ewels/CPT-Bootstrap-Carousel/README.md

   * Tidied up some warnings generated when WP_DEBUG was true
   * New settings option to rely on data-attributes only, without any Javascript chunks
   * Split the plugin into multiple files to make code easier to maintain
+  * Rewrote the settings page to be clearer
 * __1.8.1__
 	* Bugfix.
 Apologies to anyone who ran into it and thanks to kylewhenderson for the spot.
 * __1.8__